fra82/comorbidity4j/rtdoc/ComorbidityTable.md

 ## Comorbidity scores columns

 The following columns provide the comorbidity scores associated the the pair of diseases (see [Comorbidity scores](ComorbidityScoresComputed.md)):
-    - *Relative Risk Index*
+    - *Relative Risk Index* (with lower and upper bounds of user-defined confidence interval)
     - *Phi Index*
-    - *Odds Ratio Index* (with lower and upper bounds of 95% confidence interval)
+    - *Odds Ratio Index* (with lower and upper bounds of user-defined confidence interval)
     - *Fisher Test*
     - *Fisher Test Adjusted* (by the adjustment approach specified by the  [Comorbidity analysis parameters](ComorbidityAnalysisParametersConfig.md))
     - *Comorbidity Score*